logo

 Use a web site creation service:

 There are service providers with web site templates in place ready to accommodate your club's web site.
 They eliminate the need to know how to write web pages, and make it easier for several club members to individually contribute content to the site.
-These services, which will cost more than simple web hosting, also provide varying degrees of services behind the scene which can be used not only for a public web site but to assist with the management of your club.
+These services, which will cost more than simple web hosting and do include the hosting as well, provide varying degrees of services behind the scenes which can be used not only for a public web site but to assist with the management of your club.